eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V11.md

 JCL      - 98f2038 based on jdk-11+28)
 ```

-:pencil: **OpenSSL support:** If you built an OpenJDK with OpenJ9 that includes OpenSSL v1.1.x support, the following acknowledgements apply in accordance with the license terms:
+:pencil: **OpenSSL support:** If you built an OpenJDK with OpenJ9 that includes OpenSSL v1.x support, the following acknowledgments apply in accordance with the license terms:

   - *This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (https://www.openssl.org/).*
   - *This product includes cryptographic software written by Eric Young (eay@cryptsoft.com).*